The end of the tunnel: the upward boom in container shipping rates ends

 An ace up his sleeve

 Confidence has faded with the world currently mired in a “polycrisis”, but shipping lines still have an ace: supply chain congestion.
-Once this point is resolved, it would be expected to see a very rapid normalization of the market.
+Once this point is resolved, a very rapid normalization of the market would be expected to be observed.

 However, there are no signs yet that port bottlenecks are going to disappear.
 AIS ship tracking data reveals that the number of container ships waiting outside major ports is growing, while customer feedback from Drewry they have changed little from the previous edition, i.e. a solution is not expected before 2023.